|Download the Program Sheet|

 This course covers the use of information systems in the accounting function with a focus on computer systems and internal controls.
 This course provides students with knowledge to evaluate users' accounting information needs, and the ability to design, implement, and maintain an accounting information system to meet the requirements of the businesses’ processes and cycles.

 This course offers a study of the systematic process by which external financial statements and management assertions are verified and reported, including auditing procedures, standards and programs, the examination of financial statements, and the preparation of audit working papers.
+In addition, this course includes a consideration of the organization of the accounting profession, the new influences of the Public Company Accounting Oversight Board, and the professional ethics and legal liability of auditors.
+Recommended Prior Course: ACT350 (This course is also offered through CBE.
+Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course incorporates and applies theoretical concepts introduced in Managerial Accounting to financial decisionmaking.
 Internal planning (budgeting) and control (evaluation) cycles, managerial monitoring and feedback mechanisms, as well as behavioral performance issues in industrial and service firms, are all emphasized.
 Students will gain proficiency in practical accounting, procedural applications, and reporting.
 Topics include job costing, profit analysis, budgeting and forecasting, activity based costing, and variance analysis.